 Chewing gum can help stimulate saliva production, but it's important to drink plenty of water throughout the day.

 Bleeding gums, bad breath - they happen when bacteria accumulates on the teeth due to poor oral hygiene habits.
-Scarily enough, dental health isn’t completely localised to a patient’s mouth; research has shown that there’s a real correlation between a person’s dental health and their overall physical and mental well-being!
-Brushing and flossing regularly are essential for maintaining good oral health.
+Surprisingly, dental health is not just about a person's mouth.
+Studies show a strong connection between dental health and overall well-being.
+Brushing and flossing regularly are key for good oral health.

 Why do I have bad breath?

 Bad breath, also known as halitosis, can be an embarrassing problem that affects social interactions and confidence.
-Understanding how to get rid of bad breath involves knowing the causes, adopting effective bad breath remedies, and avoiding certain bad habits that contribute to mouth odour.
+To get rid of bad breath, you need to know its causes.
+You should use effective remedies and avoid habits that cause mouth odour.

 Not flossing